sergimolina/stefmap_ros/README.md

 5. rosrun stefmap_ros stefmap_server.py

 6. python .../stefmap_ros/src/scripts/stefmap_client_example.py
-	[u should see plot in the terminal a stemap with the structure specified in the msg folder with the files STeFMapMsg.msg and STeFMapCellMsg.msg]
+	[u should see printed in the terminal a stemap with the structure specified in the msg folder with the files STeFMapMsg.msg and STeFMapCellMsg.msg]